Special flow equation and GKP-Witten relation: Discussion

 Since the above metric $\bar g_{MN}^J(X)$ deviates from the pure AdS metric, there must exist a matter energy momentum tensor in the bulk, which can be evaluated through the Einstein equation as \beqa 2\kappa T_{MN}^{(S)} &=& {J a_2(d-1)\over R_{\rm AdS}^2}{T^{2\Delta}\over z^2} \left[\left(\Delta -{d\over 2}\right) \delta_{MN} -\Delta T_M T_N\right].\notag \eeqa We need to find a bulk matter theory which realizes this metric and the corresponding energy momentum tensor, analogously to what we have found for a non-relativistic CFT\cite{Aoki:2019dim}, but leave this issue for future studies.

 The constraint \eqref{eq:constraint} reproduces bulk to boundary 2-pt functions in the AdS/CFT correspondence not only for a scalar field but also for an arbitrary bulk field such as a tensor.
 However, there exists an issue on the bulk to bulk 2-pt functions constructed with this method.
 For example, let us compute the 2-pt function of the singlet scalar $S(x;z)$: $\langle S(x_1;z_1) S(x_2;z_2) \rangle \nn = 1+ {2\over N} F^2_{12}(X_1,X_2) + \langle S(x_1;z_1) S(x_2;z_2)\rangle_c,$ where the connected part is evaluated as \beqa \langle S(x_1;z_1) S(x_2;z_2)\rangle_c = \left(\prod_{i=1}^4\int d^d y_i\right) K(X_1,y_1)K(X_1,y_2)\nn K(X_2,y_3) K(X_2,y_4) \langle \varphi^a(y_1) \varphi^a(y_2) \varphi^b(y_3) \varphi^b(y_4)\rangle_c . \nonumber \eeqa If the boundary theory is free, the bulk to bulk 2-pt function has no singularity at $X_1=X_2$.
-This shows that the bulk theory is not described by point-like objects if the boundary CFT is free or weakly interacting.
-On the other hand, a singularity is expected to emerge in the strong coupling limit of CFT, since the AdS/CFT correspondence predicts that a bulk theory becomes local in this limit.
 It would be interesting to evaluate {the connected part} explicitly in an interacting theory such as the $O(N)$ vector model.
+It remains to be seen that in the interacting case a singularity emerges, as expected in a local bulk theory.